CrowCall/crow-tools/README.md

 ### Downloader

 The downloader module retrieves a large collection of crow vocalizations (13+ GB) from multiple public repositories.
 It handles the complexities of connecting to each source, downloading the audio files, and storing relevant metadata for proper attribution.
-Credits and licensing info for all files are saved in the `.cache/csv/` directory.
+Credits and licensing info for all files are saved alongside each library in `./.cache/libraries/<name>/library.csv`.

 Crow-tools relies on openly available datasets for research and development.
 We gratefully acknowledge the following sources: